ROMANS 8:

 accidentally knock my knife over the edge.

-Immediately, the law of gravity would take over,
+Immediately, the law of gravity would take over, sending

-sending the knife crashing to the floor.
+the knife crashing to the floor.

-But suppose I have quick reflexes, and simply reach
+But suppose I have quick reflexes, and simply reach out

-I haven't cancelled the law of gravity, but as
+I haven't cancelled the law of gravity, but as far as

-far as the knife is concerned, I have overcome the law of gravity
+the knife is concerned, I have overcome the law of gravity by a greater force.

-Likewise, because of our sin nature, it is
+Likewise, because of our sin nature, it is certainly

-certainly possible for "the law of
+possible for "the law of sin and

-sin and death" to drag us down, but it's not inevitable.
+death" to drag us down, but it's not inevitable.

-what the law could not do, in that it was weak through the flesh, God
+what the law could not do, in that it was weak through the flesh, God sending

-sending his own Son in the likeness of sinful flesh, and for sin,
+his own Son in the likeness of sinful flesh, and for sin, condemned sin in the

 4 That the righteousness of the law might be